Prosecutor urges jury to convict man in Iowa runner's death - WTMJ

 “The way he reacts with that anger is to stab this young woman to death and to dump her body in a cornfield,” said Brown, an assistant attorney general.

+Brown said that Bahena Rivera also had “a sexual motive,” noting that Tibbetts was partially naked with her legs spread when her body was found in a remote cornfield.

-Bahena Rivera knew for five weeks where he had hidden Tibbetts’ body under corn stalks in a remote cornfield, as investigators worked to try to find out what had caused the “sweet young woman” to disappear, Brown said.
+Bahena Rivera knew for five weeks where he had hidden Tibbetts’ body under corn stalks but stayed quiet as investigators worked long hours to find out what had caused the “sweet young woman” to disappear, Brown said.
+He later led them to the body in the dark and confessed to the crime, he said.

+Bahena Rivera’s defense lawyer, Chad Frese, told jurors that the confession was false and coerced and that prosecutors failed to prove that it was his client who stabbed Tibbetts to death.
+He noted that they never found a murder weapon or produced any witnesses showing exactly where she was killed, despite having “unlimited resources” to pursue the highly publicized case.

+Frese said Bahena Rivera had no history of violence and worked to avoid police, given that he was living in the country illegally.
+He said it made no sense that his client would be “brazen enough to pick up a woman, abduct her and maybe kill her in a span of 10 to 20 minutes.”

+“Folks this was planned, not by him but by someone else,” Frese said.

-The one-hour closing argument came after a two-week trial at the Scott County Courthouse in Davenport.
-Jurors could begin deliberating later Thursday.
+The closing arguments came after a two-week trial at the Scott County Courthouse in Davenport.
+The 12-member jury began deliberating Thursday afternoon.

-Earlier Thursday, prosecutors had called one rebuttal witness to establish an alibi for Tibbetts’ boyfriend, Dalton Jack, whom the defense has suggested may have been involved.
+Earlier Thursday, prosecutors had called one rebuttal witness to establish an alibi for Tibbetts’ boyfriend, Dalton Jack, whom the defense suggested was involved.

-Jack worked on a bridge project in Dubuque, Iowa, until 7 p.m. on July 18, 2018, about an hour before Tibbetts was abducted and killed in their hometown of Brooklyn, his former supervisor Nick Wilson testified.
+Jack worked on a bridge project in Dubuque, Iowa, until 7 p.m. on July 18, 2018, about an hour before Tibbetts was abducted and killed, his former supervisor Nick Wilson testified.

 Wilson’s testimony suggested that Jack would not have been able to be in Brooklyn when Tibbetts disappeared.
 Brooklyn is about 140 miles (225 kilometers) away from Dubuque, or more than a two-hour drive.